jshirota/PreStorm/README.md

 ![code](/images/p25.png)

+If the field is nullable, the tool maps it to a nullable property (i.e. int?).
+If the field is not nullable, the tool adds the Required attribute, which works with validation mechanisms used in .NET (i.e. ASP.NET).
+If the field is read-only, the tool will define the property as "protected set".
+This prevents the developer from accidentally changing the value of it.

+![code](/images/p26.png)

 Non-spatial tables are mapped to types that inherit from the non-generic Feature type, which doesn't have geometry.
 You can also treat a spatial layer as a non-spatial table as well by simply removing the generic parameter.

-![code](/images/p26.png)

 ![code](/images/p27.png)

+If you do this, the Geometry property becomes no longer available.
+If you use it, your code simply won't compile.
+When the defined type is non-spatial, PreStorm automatically sets returnGeometry to false even if the underlying table is spatial, which results in further optimization.

 ![code](/images/p28.png)

+PreStorm provides many dynamic features but generally guides you in statically typed space where it becomes easy to write the code and difficult to make mistakes.